 Access Services 2013 will remain supported, but deprecated, for the SharePoint Server 2019 release.
 Customers are recommended to explore Microsoft Power Apps and Power Automate as potential alternatives to Access Services 2013.

 The aggregated newsfeed feature (available at newsfeed.aspx and typically accessed via the Newsfeed tile on the app launcher), will be set to read-only in SharePoint Server 2019.
 Both the tile in the app launcher and the option to implement the newsfeed capability will also be removed from this version forward.
 For customers who are currently using the aggregated newsfeed, we recommend considering options such as Team News, Communication Sites, Yammer and/or Teams.
-Please note that the Site Feed feature on an individual site is not impacted and will continue to be supported across all versions of the product.
+The Site Feed feature on an individual site is not impacted and will continue to be supported across all versions of the product.

-To ensure that users receive highly relevant help content, Microsoft is moving from away from our legacy on-premises SharePoint help engine, which is based on help collections being installed in the on-prem farm.
-The new SharePoint help system is now rendered in the cloud and will have updated, synchronized content with Office 365.
+To ensure that users receive highly relevant help content, we are moving from away from our legacy on-premises SharePoint help engine, which is based on help collections being installed in the on-prem farm.
+The new SharePoint help system is now rendered in the cloud and will have updated, synchronized content with Microsoft 365.
 Custom help based on the legacy SharePoint help engine will remain supported, but deprecated, for the SharePoint Server 2019 release.

 The Groove sync app is our app for syncing documents between your personal devices and SharePoint Server 2010, 2013, and 2016 Team sites.
 SharePoint Server 2019 introduces support for the new OneDrive Sync app (a.k.a. the Next Generation Sync Client), which provides a more reliable and feature-rich syncing experience.
 If a user's existing sync relationships are to a site that has been upgraded to SharePoint Server 2019, the new OneDrive sync app will attempt to take over syncing.
 Administrators can control this migration experience.

 The Groove sync app will remain supported, but deprecated, for the SharePoint Server 2019 release.

 As we announced in the Microsoft 365 blog, InfoPath Services is a deprecated feature and customers are advised to explore alternatives for this feature.
 InfoPath Services will remain supported, but deprecated, for the SharePoint Server 2019 release.